 It helps to look closely at details and consider Pascal's law.
 If we adjust the amount of air in our inverted test tube so that the tube just barely floats, then it behaves in the same manner as the ancient toy called the "Cartesian diver".
 Slight added pressure on the walls of the outer container causes the test tube to sink all the way to the bottom.
 Discussions of this device usually don't explicitly consider the air in the top of the container.
 Does that air make a difference?

-Pressing on the sides of the container reduces the total volume inside.
+Pressing on the lid of the container reduces the total volume inside.
 Water doesn't compress much; it's the air inside the container that compresses to smaller volume.
 The air trapped in the test tube compresses, and, by the gas laws, its pressure increases.
 But the pressure of the air in the top of the container increases also.
 Pascal's principle tells us that the change of pressure is the same at all points in the liquid.
 Pascal's principle also applies to the air in the top of the container, and to the air trapped in the test-tube.
 We must now determine whether these pressure changes result in a net downward, or upward, force on the glass test-tube.

 Suppose the pressure in the top of the container increases by amount P. It exerts a downward force on the glass.
 The pressure of the air trapped in the tube increases by the same amount.
 It exerts an upward force on the glass.
 The force due to gravity on the glass test tube is the same as before.
 Nothing else can exert a vertical component on the glass test tube.
 Therefore the net force on the test tube is still zero.